Translation

 • http://wpml.org/documentation/getting-started-guide/language-setup/custom-language-switcher/

 - If you need more help with WPML plugin.
-Please go WPML Forum
+Please go WPML Forumarrow-up-right

 2. Configure Loco translate plugin